T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 the named attributes in STORE_LDAP.
 If the LDAP search query selects more than one record, only the first record is processed.
 The attributes names always becomes lowercase (PHP implentation detail on get_ldap_entries()) in the store.
 To make accessing STORE_LDAP easily, the keys are implemented case insensitive for this specific store.
 FLS is triggered during *Form*-...

 * load,
 * dynamic update,
 * save.

-The FLS happens *before* the main *FormElement* processing starts.
+The FLS happens *before* the *FormElement* processing starts.
 Therefore the fetched LDAP data (specified by *ldapAttributes*), are available via `{{<attributename>:L:allbut:s}}` during the regular *FormElement* processing.
 Take care to specify a sanitize class and optional escaping on further processing of those data.

+Also, the STORE LDAP remains filled, during the whole form processing time.
+E.g. if the values are needed for a person name and email, it's sufficient to fire one FSL on the first FormElement Action element, and use the same values during further FormElement
+Action Elements.

 Important: LDAP access might slow down the *Form* processing on load, update or save!
 The timeout (default: 3 seconds) have to be multiplied by the number of accesses.
-E.g. a broken LDAP connection and 3 *FormELements* with *FSL* results to 9 seconds delay on save.
+E.g. a broken LDAP connection and 3 *FormElements* with *FSL* results to 9 seconds delay on save.
 Also be prepared not to receive the expected data.

 * *FormElement.parameter.fillStoreLdap* - activate the mode *Fill S* - no value is needed, the existence is suffucient.
 * *Form.parameter* or *FormElement.parameter*: